Pranay-bedse/Heart-Disease-or-Not/README.md

 # ML-Project
-To Identify Paitent has Heart Disease or Not Classification Based Project
+To Identify Patient has Heart Disease or Not Classification Based Project